Sp1cyJu1ce/NLPVocabSelection/README.md

 Palabrar is an innovative Spanish learning platform that combines the essence of Tofugu and WaniKani for Spanish language learning.
 Our platform uses Natural Language Processing (NLP) to enhance user experience by providing tailored vocabulary lists and resource recommendations based on user input.

+This was used for GeorgiaTech's Natural Language Processing (CS 4650) course's final project.

 ## Features

 - Customized Vocabulary Builder with Spaced Repetition